ramirezra4/resume_tailor/README.md

 - **User-friendly Interface**: No need to remember command-line arguments
 - **Resume Upload**: Simply upload your LaTeX resume file through the browser
 - **Job Description Input**: Paste job descriptions directly into the web form
+- **Interactive Review**: Review and selectively approve AI-suggested changes before applying them
 - **Status Tracking**: Easily view and update application statuses
 - **File Management**: Download tailored resumes and PDFs directly from the app

+## AI Prompt Architecture

+The Resume Tailor uses a carefully designed multi-stage prompt system:

+### 1. Job Analysis Prompt
+- **Purpose**: Extracts key information from job descriptions without fabrication
+- **Structure**:
+  - Instructs Claude to analyze the job for required skills, responsibilities, and qualifications
+  - Requests output in structured JSON format for consistent parsing
+  - Explicitly prevents fabrication by requiring evidence from the job description
+  - Focuses on identifying missing skills rather than encouraging embellishment

+### 2. User Review Interface
+- **Purpose**: Gives users full control over which AI suggestions to incorporate
+- **Design Philosophy**:
+  - Presents suggested modifications categorized by type (skills, experience, content)
+  - Uses checkboxes for explicit approval of each change
+  - Includes warnings against selecting skills you don't actually possess
+  - Prevents job title modifications that could be seen as misrepresentation

+### 3. Customization Prompt
+- **Purpose**: Applies only approved changes to the resume
+- **Structure**:
+  - Dynamically built based on user-selected changes
+  - Provides original LaTeX content alongside approved modifications
+  - Includes specific instructions for maintaining proper LaTeX syntax
+  - Focuses on truthful highlighting rather than fabrication

+This architecture balances AI assistance with ethical considerations and user control to create resumes that are both effective and honest.

 ## Future Features